WildernessLabs/Netduino.Foundation/docs/API/Port.md

 ---
+layout: API
-title: Netduino.Foundation.Port Class
+title: Port Class
+subtitle: Represents a connectable input or output on a block.
 ---

-Represents a connectable input or output on a block.

-## Remarks
+## Info

 Ports allow blocks to be bound together such that the output from one port can be directly piped to the input of another port.
 This allows a reactive programming style paradigm in which the app code more closely resembles the composability of the underlying circuits.